Colorful ADHD-friendly habit tracker making routines fun.

 • Set a 10-minute timer and tidy as much of the living room as you can.

-• Stop when the timer ends; even if you’re not finished.
+The key is to stop when the timer ends, even if you are not finished.

 2. Bring Back Points, Stars, or Tokens